SP500Calc

 Frequently Asked Questions

 This calculator uses monthly compounding, which means interest is added to your balance 12 times per year.
 Monthly compounding is the standard for most investment accounts, index funds, and savings accounts.
-Daily compounding would yield slightly more, but the difference is minimal at typical investment rates.

 A commonly used figure is 7% per year, which reflects the S&P 500's historical average after adjusting for inflation.
 Using 10% gives you the nominal (before-inflation) historical average.
 For conservative planning, 6–7% is prudent.
-Keep in mind that actual returns vary significantly year to year.

 Advertisement